Is a Correction Looming Ahead for Annaly Capital Management Inc. (NLY)

 NLY’s Market Performance

-NLY stocks went down by -12.56% for the week, with a monthly drop of -10.22% and a quarterly performance of -21.02%, while its annual performance rate touched -37.05%.
-The volatility ratio for the week stands at 4.88% while the volatility levels for the past 30 days are set at 2.75% for Annaly Capital Management Inc. The simple moving average for the period of the last 20 days is -10.62% for NLY stocks with a simple moving average of -25.24% for the last 200 days.
+NLY stocks went up by 15.51% for the week, with a monthly drop of -1.86% and a quarterly performance of -12.21%, while its annual performance rate touched -31.20%.
+The volatility ratio for the week stands at 3.14% while the volatility levels for the past 30 days are set at 2.79% for Annaly Capital Management Inc. The simple moving average for the period of the last 20 days is 0.42% for NLY stocks with a simple moving average of -16.53% for the last 200 days.

 Analysts’ Opinion of NLY